SamStudio8/samstudio8.github.io.off/_posts/2015-05-18-playing-phylogenetic-hide-seek.md

 [^12]: T Cavalier-Smith, *Eukaryote kingdoms: Seven or nine?*, 1981.
 [Abstract only].

 [^13]: T Cavalier-Smith, *A revised six-kingdom system of life*, 1998.

+[^14]: I'm unclear on whether the NCBI have even officially adopted either of these two terms.

+[^15]: Fabien Burki et al., *Phylogenomics Reshuffles the Eukaryotic Supergroups*, 2007.

+[^16]: With "supergroups" and now "megagroups" being used in modern literature, I should have tread carefully even with the word "group".
+But it's too late for that now.

+[^17]: I'm sorry.

+[^18]: Michael Ruggiero et al., *A Higher Level Classification of All Living Organisms*, 2015.

+[^19]: Let's not forget the confusion that happened [last time]({% post_url 2015-04-24-trembling %}) a database removed a significant number of records without obvious warning.